-Frequently Asked Questions about Pennsylvania Workers Comp Benefits
+Frequently Asked Questions About Pennsylvania Workers’ Comp Benefits

-A workplace accident in Pennsylvania can be devastating.
+A workplace accident can be devastating.
 People injured often don’t know what to do after the accident to make sure their rights are protected.
 As a service, the Law Offices of Richard A. Jaffe is providing a list of frequently asked questions about Workers’ Compensation.
 Attorney Jaffe, based in Philadelphia, has over 30 years’ experience representing Pennsylvanians.
 If you don’t see your question below, contact us immediately to discuss your circumstances.
 Call 866-800-3332.
 We want to help with your claim.

 - My employer denied my claim for Workers’ Compensation benefits.
 Do I really need an attorney to get benefits or can I file a claim petition on my own?

 - Since I am not working due to my work injury, and am not currently receiving benefits, how can I hire an attorney if I have no money?